New Zealand and China start talking currency convertibility

 New Zealand's biggest trade partner, Australia, started direct currency convertibility with the yuan last month after nearly a year's negotiations.

-Westpac Bank (WBC.AX) and the ANZ Bank Ltd (ANZ.AX) have been appointed as the market makers in the direct trade.
+Westpac Bank and the ANZ Bank Ltd have been appointed as the market makers in the direct trade.

 A New Zealand dollar-yuan convertibility agreement would complement the five-year-old free trade agreement between the pair, that has seen trade almost triple since its inception.